hngu/leetcode/README.md

 - How to check if a number is a decimal?
 Do n % 1 == 0.
 That will tell you if it divides evenly by 1 without any remainders.
 - With character mappings you need a `s -> t` char mapping AND a `t -> s` char mapping to ensure they map uniquely.
 - Refresh your memory how to do binary search
+- When dealing with an array of sorted numbers, think about binary search or pointer solutions.
+Ex: Valid Triangle
+- Sum problems: Usually a lookup map of the difference